 Head of School Welcome

-It is my great privilege and honor to lead Berkshire School as we continue to advance our place among the country’s finest independent boarding schools.
-During my 12 years of service to Berkshire, the school has grown in transformational and lasting ways, with the quality of our students, faculty and programs never stronger, applications for admission exceeding 1,200 per year, and tremendous support from grateful graduates and parents demonstrating their overwhelming dedication to our community.
+During my 14 years of service to Berkshire, the school has grown in transformational and lasting ways, with the quality of our students, faculty and programs never stronger, applications for admission exceeding 1,200 per year, and tremendous support from grateful graduates and parents demonstrating their overwhelming dedication to our community.

 Head of School

 Head of School since 2013, Pieter Mulder grew up in Williamstown, Mass., and earned his B.A. from Williams College in American studies with minors in architecture and environmental science, and his M.A.L.S. from Wesleyan University in mathematics with a concentration in creative writing.
 He has taught at The American School in Switzerland; Westminster School, where he also served as assistant dean of faculty; and the Met Center High School in Providence, R.I., an innovative Big Picture public high school funded by the Gates Foundation.

 He began his Berkshire career as the dean of academic affairs in 2005 and has served as a member of the senior administrative team since then.
 In 2010, he was appointed director of college counseling, overseeing a college counseling program in which the percentage of Berkshire graduates earning acceptances to the most selective colleges and universities increased to nearly 90-percent.
 Pieter can often be found running the Appalachian Trail just above Berkshire’s campus and welcomes all students for a game of chess in his office.
 He and his wife, Lucia, live in East Campus and have two children, Phoebe '22 and Will.

 Gilman C. Perkins '73, P '14, P '14, Chair